 Have something to say about this anime?
 Join our newly-resurrected forums and speak your mind.

 The plot is continued in M.D.
 Geist II, though that's more of a '90s action flick than an '80s one.

 The director's cut version (the shorter version isn't even available anymore, in the US or elsewhere) was created about a decade after the original, with funding (and co-production) by Central Park Media itself.
 It's sold in Japan as the "Perfect Collection."

 The full Japanese title, "Soukihei MD Geist" uses the made-up word "Soukihei," which means something roughly along the lines of "Soldier Disguised as a Demon."
 Not having seen any notes on this, I'm not sure if this is a reference to how frightening the M.D. soldiers are supposed to be, or to their flashy armor.

 Geist, as mentioned above, was the late US Manga Corp's "Spokesmecha" since the company's inception.
 That's a particularly awkward title given that it's just armor, not actually mecha at all.

 interestingly, M.D.
 Geist qualifies as an early example of subtitled anime on US TV; the cable network Bravo showed the subtitled version once in a while around the turn of the millennium, along with Grave of the Fireflies (why is another question).

 US DVD Review

-The (now very inexpensive) "Collector's Series" DVD includes both the directors cut of M.D.
+The "Collector's Series" DVD includes both the directors cut of M.D.
 Geist and it's sequel, Death Force, plus a bonus disc of extras.
 In addition to hybrid stereo audio and of course an English subtitle track, the set claims a heap of special features.
 Among them: An "alternate angle graphic novel," commentary tracks, interviews, storyboards, galleries, trailers, conceptual art of all sorts, and more.

 Violent and gory, definitely qualifies as 16-up.